 i.
 May not vomit you out: “The very land referred to in this word of the law of God, stands today at the centre of the earth, a standing witness to the truth.
 There it has been for ages, fruitless and barren, and yet naturally there is no land more fertile.
 Men corrupted it, and it vomited them out.”
 (Morgan)

 ii.
 “The principle is of the widest application.
 Whatever the territory man reigns over, it is affected by his character.
 If he be polluted and corrupt, then all that is under his sway becomes polluted and corrupt.”
 (Morgan)

 i.
-Israel was chosen – separated…from the people – because they had and have an important role in God’s unfolding plan of the ages.
-They were chosen to receive the covenants, chosen to receive God’s revealed word, and chosen to bring forth the Messiah.
+Israel was chosen – separated…from the peoples – because they had and have an important role in God’s unfolding plan of the ages.
+They were chosen to receive the covenants, chosen to receive God’s revealed word, and chosen to be the lineage of the Messiah.
 They were not chosen for eternal salvation, as if being of Israel guaranteed their salvation.

 d.
-That you should be Mine: These laws were not only given so that Israel could possess the land; they were also so God could possess Israel – so they would be holy to Me, for I the LORD and holy… that you should be Mine.
+That you should be Mine: These laws were not only given so that Israel could possess the land; they were also so God could possess Israel – so they would be holy to Me, for I the LORD am holy…that you should be Mine.

 i.
 This demonstrates that God wants more than robotic obedience from His people.
 God wants relationship with His people, and their loyalty within that relationship (that you should be Mine).
 Both relationship and obedience are important, but God doesn’t want our obedience to Him apart from relationship.